-The Company has been based in Strasbourg since its creation and has a site in Lyon.
+The Company has been based in Strasbourg since its creation.
 It strives to be active and present in its territories, promoting, whenever possible, suppliers and candidates from the Rhine valley (Alsace, Germany, Switzerland).
-Transgene's policy is to train young people and each year receives apprenticeship, professional training contracts, work-study and regularly CIFRE PhD candidates with the aim of training them.
+Transgene's policy is to train young people and each year receives apprenticeship, professional training contracts, work-study and regularly doctoral student candidates with the aim of training them.